shoeloh/graph-search/README.md

 Results for both the BFS and DFS agents, for both Figure 1 and Figure 2, for both A-to-A and A-to-Any searches are provided in the results folder.

+Format of the results is (for Figure 1):
+(last-to-first vertices): 1 3 4 2 3 0 2 1 0

+Meaning the first-to-last traversal is a solution starting at node A and ending at node B following:
+A - B - C - A - D - C - E - C - B

 ## LICENSE
 [MIT License](https://github.com/shoeloh/graph-search/blob/master/LICENSE)